Bassoon: Materials

-Reeds
+Double reeds

 The art of reed-making has been practiced for several hundred years, some of the earliest known reeds having been made for the dulcian, a predecessor of the bassoon.
 Current methods of reed-making consist of a set of basic methods; however, individual bassoonists' playing styles vary greatly and thus require that reeds be customized to best suit their respective bassoonist.
 Advanced players usually make their own reeds to this end.
 With regards to commercially made reeds, many companies and individuals offer pre-made reeds for sale, but players often find that such reeds still require adjustments to suit their particular playing style.

 Modern bassoon reeds, made of Arundo donax cane, are often made by the players themselves, although beginner bassoonists tend to buy their reeds from professional reed makers or use reeds made by their teachers.
 Reeds begin with a length of tube cane that is split into three or four pieces using a tool called a cane splitter.
 The cane is then trimmed and gouged to the desired thickness, leaving the bark attached.
 After soaking, the gouged cane is cut to the proper shape and milled to the desired thickness, or profiled, by removing material from the bark side.
 This can be done by hand with a file; more frequently it is done with a machine or tool designed for the purpose.
 After the profiled cane has soaked once again it is folded over in the middle.
 Prior to soaking, the reed maker will have lightly scored the bark with parallel lines with a knife; this ensures that the cane will assume a cylindrical shape during the forming stage.

 On the bark portion, the reed maker binds on one, two, or three coils or loops of brass wire to aid in the final forming process.
 The exact placement of these loops can vary somewhat depending on the reed maker.
 The bound reed blank is then wrapped with thick cotton or linen thread to protect it, and a conical steel mandrel (which sometimes has been heated in a flame) is quickly inserted in between the blades.
 Using a special pair of pliers, the reed maker presses down the cane, making it conform to the shape of the mandrel.
 (The steam generated by the heated mandrel causes the cane to permanently assume the shape of the mandrel.)
 The upper portion of the cavity thus created is called the "throat", and its shape has an influence on the final playing characteristics of the reed.
 The lower, mostly cylindrical portion will be reamed out with a special tool called a reamer, allowing the reed to fit on the bocal.